Universal-Design/UDML/directives/udml-binding-spec.md

 ## 🧠 Purpose

 To enable designers to specify what data should populate each visual element, while maintaining complete control over the element's appearance and layout.
+Designers often don't have access to the actual data binding values, or they don't even exist yet, so this method allows them to communicate intent in a way that can be easily updated later.

 ---